napolitanod/Danger-Zone/README.md

   * Include audio timed with effect
 * Damage danger part (required MidiQol): add an additional damage type
 * Global Zone form redesigned and loop operation added
+* Spawn danger part adds an option to apply the Mutate danger part to the spawned token rather than the zone targets

 ### Wiki
 [For detailed instructions and documented examples](../../wiki)